Ms. Bianca

 Ms. Juliet

-Preschool Teacher
+Substitute Teacher

 Juliet holds undergraduate degrees in Music and English, as well as a Master's degree in Elementary Education.
 Following the completion of her studies, she gained valuable international experience by living and working in several countries, which significantly shaped her teaching philosophy.
 In particular, working at an international forest school and several other schools in Scandinavia taught her the importance of providing children with access to nature, and the freedom to play, explore, and nurture their innate curiosity and wonder.
 It became clear to her that children in these schools were happier and more resilient, and she discovered that she was also happier working in outdoor classrooms!